gregsandell/movie-infinite-scroll/README.md

 # Movie Infinite Scroll
 * 2022-06-15
-* Frontend app in React that retrieves movie data from `omdbapi.com` and displays with infinite scroll.
+* React + axios frontend app that retrieves movie data from service at `omdbapi.com` and displays results ten at a time with infinite scroll.

 ## Build Instructions
 Code repository lives at https://github.com/gregsandell/movie-infinite-scroll